 There’s absolutely no quicker way to get to know a person better than by traveling with them.
 And everyone does it differently: Some people backpack, some people flashpack and some people only do five-star hotels.

 For instance, I traveled insanely well with one ex—we spent time in seven different countries over three continents together—but with another ex, we couldn’t have been more on opposite ends of the spectrum.
 His idea of a vacation was spending time at The Four Seasons while I didn't have qualms passing out in a horse stable if I was tired enough (and have done).

 Often, most disagreements come as a direct result of different budgets, so before you jump off the nearest cliff in Thailand together, it’s often a great idea to discuss how you want to divvy up finances.
 Think of it as pre-marriage counseling, but for group traveling.

-I remember joking in the Philippines once, with one of the best groups of people I ever met, thanks to the fact that we were stranded during a hurricane: The shittiest place on Earth can still be the shittiest place on Earth, but you might not even notice it if you’re with the right people.
+I remember joking in the Philippines once, with one of the best groups of people I ever met, stranded together during a hurricane: The shittiest place on Earth can still be the shittiest place on Earth, but you might not even notice it if you’re with the right people.